 On Friday, we travel to the Alentejo, or more precisely the pseudo-steppes around Castro Verde.
 This is a completely different landscape from the Algarve, with very different bird species from the ones seen until now.

 In the morning, we spend some time in the Liga para a Proteção da Natureza (a partner conservation NGO) property, where we are able to see Lesser Kestrels and Rollers in spring and Great Bustards all year round.
 In the afternoon, we explore the area around Castro Verde, looking for more species such as Harriers, Kites or Vultures.

 This small walk starts at Cruzinha (A ROCHA field study centre) and goes to the Ria de Alvor marsh.
 The track to the marsh goes between fields used for grazing or with old orchards, so it is possible to see species such as Cattle Egret, Azure-winged Magpie, Little Owl, Woodchat Shrike and Bee-Eater in spring.
 By the marsh, Stonechats and Crested Larks can be seen perched on fences.
-Black-winged Stilts are usually present in the marsh and they are very loud in spring when they have chicks.

 This tour is done in partnership with Beachut Water Sports and leaves from Praia da Luz or Lagos.
 We will be at sea in Lagos bay and try to see species hard to see from the coast.
 They will be attracted by bait prepared previously.
 It will be possible to see Gannets, various species of Shearwaters, Storm-Petrels, Gulls, Skuas and Phalaropes.
 This trip will also provide nice views of the coast and maybe dolphins!